jaymcc/pykonsoleh/README.md

 # pykonsoleh
 pseudo api for hetzner.co.za's konsoleH

 Needed to move several hundred domains to a Hetzner Dedicated Managed Server, and to my surprise found that there is no API, so I wrote a class to interface with the web panel to get it done.
-I've only implemented the peices that I needed, so it is in no way feature complete, but if there's interest I'll invest more time in adding functionality.
+I've only implemented the peices that I needed, so it is in no way feature complete, and has only been tested for our specific use case.
+If there's interest I'll invest more time in improving the library.

 ```
 from pykonsoleh import pykonsoleh